gvwilson/thirdbit/fiction/madica/index.md

 control the saucer, right?"

 "Control the---ah ha ha ha.
 A ha ha ha ha ha---sure, go ahead, tell it to put your head there.
-A ha ha ha ha..."
+A ha ha ha ha…"

 "What's so funny?"
 Madica demanded.

 "It's already full!"
 Mr. Poudell said triumphantly.
 "Your little friend, remember?
 I ELFed it while you and your friends were figuring out what to do!
 It's too late---the saucer already has a brain, and it's *not yours*!
-A ha ha ha ha ha..."
+A ha ha ha ha ha…"

 Madica grit her teeth.
 "Well then how about we give it some company?"
 She hopped up onto the table and lay back.

 The spotlight whirred quietly as it tilted to focus on her.
-"Calculating..." said the recorded voice, then, "Commencing enhancement."
+"Calculating…" said the recorded voice, then, "Commencing enhancement."
 Two strong metal arms reached out to grasp her wrists.
 Two more took hold of her ankles.
 The sawblades started to spin.
 As they descended, Madica took a deep breath.
 She hoped Laurellen and Ike were